trow-land/Machine-Vision-and-Deep-Learning-for-Robotic-Harvesting-of-Shiitake-Mushrooms/README.md

 - `datasets/` - Contains the datasets of Shiitake mushrooms used for training and testing the models along with examples.
 - `code/` - Contains the source code for object detection, pose estimation, cut-point estimation, and harvest planning.
 - `documentation/` - Contains project documentation, including the dissertation report, and any relevant research papers or resources.
-- `results/` - Contains the evaluation results of the implemented methods and models.

-## Getting Started

-An 'INSTALL.md' file will be created with instructions on how to set up the environment and install the required dependancies when it is appropriate.

 ## License